 There are two ways to request maintenance or repairs.

-- Log in to your tenant account and complete a Service Request for maintenance or repairs.
+- Log in to your Property Meld account and complete a service request for maintenance or repairs.

 Before Requesting Maintenance

 For faster resolution, review the following list of suggestions before calling maintenance.
 You can also find helpful maintenance tips and advice in your tenant account.

 |The smoke detector won’t work when tested||Check weekly and replace the battery as needed.
 Notify maintenance at once if not working.|

 |The smoke detector beeps softly on and off||Check and replace the battery as needed.|